Food Chain and Food Web: Differences and Importance

 • Bacteria and fungi return the matter to the soil.
 It is then reused for plant growth and energy.

 • It all seems like a nasty process, and you certainly don’t want to stand by when it is happening.
-But think of it like this: what kind of world would we be living in without scavengers and decomposers?
+But think of it like this: what kind of world would we live in without scavengers and decomposers?

 Here are a few facts about the food web and the food chain that are important to understand.